CMB2/CMB2/readme.txt

 	```
 * Improve/add comment info banners at top of CMB2 CSS files.
 * Added `resetBoxes`/`resetBox` Javascript methods for resetting CMB2 box forms.
-* Improved styles for fiels in the new-term form.
+* Improved styles for fields in the new-term form.
 * New `CMB2_Boxes` methods for filtering instances of `CMB2`, `CMB2_Boxes::get_by( $property, $optional_compare )` and `CMB2_Boxes::filter_by( $property, $to_ignore = null )`.

 #### Bug Fixes